|Total population (2015)||6,453,000|

 6.1% of the population

-The Sierra Leone National Nutrition Survey conducted in 2014 indicates that acute malnutrition affects 5% of under-fives, while 13% are categorized as underweight.
-The survey results also show that exclusive breastfeeding stands at 59% and minimum dietary diversity at 36% (based on consumption of four or more food groups).
+The Sierra Leone National Nutrition Survey conducted in 2017 indicates that acute malnutrition affects 5.1% of under-fives, 13.6% are underweight while 31.3% are categorized as stunted which according to WHO is high and of public health significance.
+The survey results also show that exclusive breastfeeding stands at 61.6%, minimum dietary diversity among children 6 – 23 months at 29.7% (based on consumption of four or more food groups) and minimum meal frequency at 44.1%.

 Maternal undernutrition is one of the main factors contributing to low birth weight among newborn babies.
 The 2013 Sierra Leone Demographic Health Survey (SLDHS) report shows that 7% of newborn babies had low birth weight.
-According to the 2013 Sierra Leone Micronutrient Survey (SLMS) 48.8% of non-pregnant women had Anaemia and 79% had folate deficiency which continues to remain a public health concern.
+According to the 2013 Sierra Leone Micronutrient Survey (SLMS) Anaemia among non-pregnant women, pregnant women, and children under-5 stands at 45%, 70% and 76% respectively and 79% of non-pregnant women had folate deficiency which continues to remain a public health concern.

 Under-fives affected by chronic malnutrition